nathanielcastillo/Cyclistic-Case-Study/README.md

 - [x] Current - Data is from 2023
 - [x] Cited - Motivate International Inc.

-However
+Note that data-privacy issues prevent access from rider's personally identifiable information.
+Individual rider information is not collected, only information regarding the indiviual ride itself is.
+Therefore, unable to determine if casual riders live within Cyclistic service areas or if they purchased multiple single passes.

-Data needs to be cleaned beofre further analysis
+Data needs to be cleaned before further analysis due to data quality issues such as null values.

-The data comes from

 # Process
 ## Data Cleaning SQL

+Data cleaning will be done in MySQL as there are over 5 million rows of data that need to be cleaned which is too much for Microsoft Excel to process efficiently

 # Analyze
 ## Data Analysis SQL / Tableuau